-Second, looking at the actions of the A.I. device in a particular instance challenges how we would usually define a design defect.
-These devices make decisions that until recently were reserved for human actors, but follow a different decision-making process than humans. the only practical way to examine if their design is not reasonably safe is to examine their rate of accidents, and not their decision in a particular instance.
-Again, think of road accidents by A.V.
-Assume that one manufacturer succeeded in designing a system that reduces the risk of road accidents by 50%, compared to human drivers, but it does so by avoiding all accidents that human drivers would not have avoided and created a new risk of road accidents which reasonable human drivers would always avoid.
-By focusing only on the accidents of the A.V.s are involved in, courts might determine that the design is defective since even the alternative of human drivers is safer.
-Only by comparing the total harm these devices caused over time to a reasonable harm assessment is it possible to determine if the design of these devices is reasonably safe, compare to the alternative (be it a human reasonable driver, or another design of A.V.).
+Second, looking at the actions of a smart device or other AI-driven product in a particular instance challenges how we would usually define a design defect.
+AI-based systems make decisions that until recently were reserved for humans, but they follow a different decision-making process.
+The only practical way to determine whether their design is not reasonably safe is to examine their accident rate rather than a decision in a particular instance.
+Again, think of road accidents involving driverless cars.
+Assume that one manufacturer designed a system that reduces the risk of road accidents by 50% relative to human drivers, but it does so by avoiding all accidents that human drivers would not have avoided and creating a new risk of road accidents that reasonable human drivers would always avoid.
+By focusing only on accidents involving driverless cars, courts might determine that the design is defective since even the alternative of human drivers is safer.
+Only by comparing the total harm these vehicles cause over time to a level of harm determined to be reasonable is it possible to determine if the design is reasonably safe compared to the alternative (be it a reasonable human driver or a different design).

-Theoretically, it is possible to use strict liability for all A.I. devices, regardless of defects.
-Strict liability, however, may stifle innovation and create entry barriers, harming competition between manufacturers.
-Furthermore, strict liability may disincentivize people who use these devices.
-Last, when devices interact with human actors, strict liability disincentivizes the human counterpart to invest in care.
+Theoretically, strict liability can be applied in all cases involving AI-driven products regardless of whether there are design defects.
+However, this might stifle innovation and create entry barriers, harming competition between manufacturers.
+Furthermore, strict liability may discourage people from using such products.
+Moreover, when devices interact with humans, strict liability disincentivizes the human counterpart to invest in care.

 Conclusion

-Tort liability presents a peculiar regulating tool.
-It aims to reduce accidental harm but does not try to observe the overall harm injurers create over time, even when such information is readily available.
+Tort liability is a peculiar way to regulate behavior.
+It aims to reduce accidental harm but does not try to observe the overall harm tortfeasors create over time, even when such information is readily available.
 Instead, the tort system imposes liability based solely on conduct.
-For the paradigmatic injurer and victim, there are no practical alternatives.
-When an injurer is involved in only a few accidents in his or her lifetime, making any meaningful statistical inference from their occurrence is impossible.
-Most car drivers, for example, will ever be involved in only a few accidents, if that.
-Similarly, most physicians might make a medical error, but very few are involved in several severe instances over a short period.
-Thus, the only liability regimes available when dealing with small-scale injurers are based on their conduct or strict liability.
+For the paradigmatic tortfeasor and victim, there are no practical alternatives.
+When a tortfeasor is involved in only a few accidents in his or her lifetime, it is impossible to draw any meaningful statistical inferences from such accidents.
+For example, most car drivers will be involved in only a few accidents, if that, over their driving life.
+Similarly, most physicians might make a medical error, but very few are involved in several serious incidents over a short period.
+The only liability regimes available when dealing with small-scale tortfeasors are therefore based on conduct or strict liability.

-The same is not true for large organizations involved in many accidents.
-Examining these organizations’ care levels in every instance makes little sense for these injurers.
-This Article analyzed the use of the SLUH regime and examined how applying it to medical facilities can promote patient safety and reduce the costs of medical care.
+The same is not true for large organizations that are involved in many incidents and for which it makes little sense to examine the level of care in every instance.
+This article therefore analyzed the use of the SLUH regime and examined how applying it to medical facilities can promote patient safety and reduce the cost of medical care.